ginger-society/ginger-ui/README.md

 # GingerUI is a react UI library

 to install the dependencies

 ```sh
 pnpm i
 ```

 To develop :

 ```sh
 pnpm book
 ```

 Notices:

-Uber, BaseWeb is a registered trademark of Uber Inc Any other name used in this project are registered trademark of thier respactive owners.
+Uber, BaseWeb is a registered trademark of Uber Inc

+Any other name used in this project are registered trademark of thier respective owners.
 If we missed to mention your name, please let us know and we will fix it right away